udacity/PYND/02_meme_gen_starter/README.md

 Separate strategy objects should realize `IngestorInterface` for each file type (csv, docx, pdf, txt).

+> TIP: pdftotext may not be installed on your local machine (Mac or Windows).
+If this is the case, you can install using the open source [XpdfReader utility](https://www.xpdfreader.com/pdftotext-man.html).

 A final `Ingestor` class should realize the `IngestorInterface` abstract base class and encapsulate your helper classes.
 It should implement logic to select the appropriate helper for a given file based on filetype.

 ### Meme Engine Module